 - dvwx47tzn54nr.cloudfront.net (TCP 443), our CDN

-For a simplified setup, consider assigning your Highfive equipment to a dedicated VLAN, and have that VLAN configured with unrestricted access to external services and other devices on the same VLAN.
+For simplified setup, consider assigning your Highfive equipment to a dedicated VLAN, and have that VLAN configured with unrestricted access to external services and other devices on the same VLAN.

 - Highfive does not require that local users be able to directly access our devices: All meeting-related transmissions are directly with the meeting servers.

-Having Highfive on a dedicated VLAN means you can keep your existing network configuration and security rules without negatively affecting the network traffic throughput that comes with using a realtime video conferencing service like Highfive.
+Having Highfive on a dedicated VLAN means you can keep your existing network configuration and security rules without negatively affecting the network traffic throughput that comes with using a real-time video conferencing service like Highfive.

-Apply the following network recommendations can help to eliminate problems with realtime video conferencing traffic.
+Applying the following network recommendations can help to eliminate problems with realtime video conferencing traffic.

 - Routing Priorities.
-Wherever possible, set the routing priority for Highfive traffic to "realtime" in your network.
+Wherever possible, set the routing priority for Highfive traffic to real time in your network.

 - Traffic-shaping and bandwidth-shaping rules.
 Set Highfive traffic at the highest available priority to ensure it gets routed most efficiently.

 - Application Layer Firewalls.
-If Highfive traffic is being monitored by an application layer firewall, this can harm the realtime traffic needs of video conferencing by adding lag, causing packet timeouts, and contributing to jitter.
+If Highfive traffic is being monitored by an application layer firewall, this can harm the real-time traffic needs of video conferencing by adding lag, causing packet timeouts, and contributing to jitter.